Salish Sea Nature Connections

 Ancient Wisdom, Modern Healing

 While the modern practice of forest bathing is relatively recent, the Japanese have long revered the healing presence of forests, deeply rooted in the spiritual traditions of Shinto.
 In this tradition, trees are often seen as sacred and are marked with a Shimenawa—a ceremonial rope that signifies the presence of Kami, or spirit.
-These sacred trees are honored as living vessels of divine energy and connection.
+These sacred trees are honoured as living vessels of divine energy and connection.

 • Lower stress hormones (like cortisol)